umr-marbec/datarmor-documentation/README.md

 resources_used.walltime=00:00:24
 ```

-If you requested more memory/walltime than you used, adapt your needs for the next time.
+If you requested more memory/walltime than you used, adapt your needs for the next time (cf. [here](https://domicile.ifremer.fr/intraric/Mon-IntraRIC/Calcul-et-donnees-scientifiques/Datarmor-Calcul-et-Donnees/Datarmor-calcul-et-programmes/,DanaInfo=w3z.ifremer.fr,SSL+Placer-dimensionner-et-surveiller-ses-jobs-PBS#exemple) for more details)

 ---

 # Exchange between Datarmor and local computer